 another copy of Batman '89 over to the left.

-came in a really cool Batman shoe box.
-I had a chance to
+brand new, they came in a really cool Batman shoe box.

 probably be stored inside so you wouldn't see them.

 You wouldn't think it, but that playhouse at the back is quite heavy.
 I have no idea what's in it ... a playhouse I guess.

 On the right (side on) are the patterns to make a Batman costume with the most poxy looking cowl you can imagine.
 Honestly, I don't know how they managed to con the guy and the kid to pose for the cover photos as they are mega embarrassing - I guess it's lucky the masks ensure people "can't pierce the secret of their true identity".

 I actually have a bed sheet to go with the pillow case.

 Batmobile telephone, to this day I still have no idea